petra66orii/cats-are-love/README.md

 ### Lighthouse

-I used DevTools' Lighthouse on Google Chrome for the testing and I was slightly upset to see that the performance was significantly lower than expected.
-One of the reasons the tester was implying was that I had installed a good few Chrome extensions which are subsequently slowing down the performance, and recommended I used Incognito mode for a fairer test, but it was still very low.
+I used DevTools' Lighthouse on Google Chrome for testing and I was slightly upset to see that the performance was significantly lower than expected.
+One of the reasons the tester was implying was that I had installed a good few Chrome extensions which are slowing down the performance, and recommended I used Incognito mode for a fairer test, but it was still very low.

 ![Lighthouse performance test for the index page](assets/images/lighthouse-poor-performance.png)
 ![Lighthouse performance test for the services page](assets/images/lighthouse-poor-performance-services.png)